 Smoking cigarettes or using other tobacco products causes nicotine addiction.
 Nicotine is very addictive, so even infrequent use can lead to dependence.

-Anyone who uses tobacco is at risk for developing an addiction.
+Anyone who uses tobacco is at risk of developing an addiction.
 The best way to prevent an addiction is to avoid tobacco.

 Some factors may increase the risk of addiction.
-People with a family history of nicotine addiction and people who grow up in homes with tobacco users are more likely to start smoking and develop an addiction.
-People who start smoking when they are young are more likely to smoke into adulthood.
-It’s less common for adults to start smoking or develop an addiction (American Society of Addiction Medicine, 2013).
+For example, people with a family history of nicotine addiction and people who grow up in homes with tobacco users are more likely to start smoking and develop an addiction.

-Also, people who abuse alcohol or drugs or those with a mental illness have an increased risk of nicotine dependence.
+People who abuse alcohol or drugs or who have a mental illness also have an increased risk of nicotine dependence.

 Signs of nicotine addiction include: